 Six Years Later

-It seems there’s a feral child out there in the huge Millhaven wilderness, looking like a Caucasian Mowgli with a different-colored diaper.
+It seems there’s a feral child out there in the huge Millhaven wilderness, looking like a Caucasian Mowgli.
 He’s a climber of trees, runner of rocks, forder of streams, and he has an enormous friend, who’s like a sibling to him.
 And sometimes also an ersatz parent.
 But foremost, a loyal pet.

 This kind of pet is very, very fun, because you could go running off a high cliff with no parachute—just jump right off—and your pet could fly exactly under you, so you’d land in a pile of soft fur!
 But hang on tight for the barrel rolls!